One of the biggest questions we get asked is, “How much does full-service third-party self storage management cost?”

-Because of the various approaches and types of properties managed, the answer to “How much does full-service third party self storage management cost?”, is often “it depends”.
+Due to the various approaches and types of properties managed, the answer to “How much does full-service third-party self storage management cost?”, is often “it depends”.

-The biggest factor impacting the cost of management is the size and gross revenue of the storage facility.
-The smaller the facility the higher the fee as a percentage of revenue, and the larger the facility, the more the management fee can be negotiated.
+The biggest factor affecting the cost of third-party management is the size and gross revenue of the storage facility.
+The smaller the facility, the higher the fee will be as a percentage of revenue.
+On the other hand, the larger the facility, the more room there is for the management fee to be negotiated.

-Thus, if your storage facility is averaging less than $50,000 in monthly gross revenue, then you may need to consider other ways to compensate the management team to ensure they are being adequately compensated.
-For example, building performance-based compensation into your management agreement will help motivate the management team and ensure they are being fairly compensated for the work they put into your facility.
+Thus, if your storage facility is averaging less than $50,000 in monthly gross revenue you may need to consider other ways to compensate the management team to ensure they are being adequately compensated.
+For example, building performance-based compensation structures into your management agreement will help motivate the management team and ensure they are being fairly compensated for the work they put into your facility.

-The converse is also true.
-The more revenue the facility produces, the more open most management companies will be to manage for less than the industry standard fee of 6% of gross revenue and a share of the tenant insurance.
 Aside from an increased burden of customer service, the cost and effort to manage a large modern facility is not much more than the cost to manage an average-sized one.
-Since the cost and effort to manage a larger facility doesn’t usually grow in equal proportion to growth in revenue produced by a large facility, there could be room for you to negotiate a reduction to the standard fee.
+Since the cost and effort to manage a larger facility doesn’t usually grow in equal proportion to the growth in revenue produced by a large facility, there could be room for you to negotiate a reduction to the standard fee.

 Another factor that affects the cost of third-party management is the complexity of your operation and the scope of your requirements.
 For example, if your facility does $60,000 in rental truck revenue, management companies know from experience the complexity that is added by that one revenue stream.
 From a staffing perspective alone, you’re looking at a more complex operation than a large facility with no rental truck revenue.
 Thus, this is one of the things that we consider when making a proposal for third-party management services.
-An additional example of this would be if you require your management company to complete numerous capital improvement projects beyond the scope of general repairs and maintenance, that would factor into the proposal.
+An additional example of this would be if you require your management company to complete many capital improvement projects beyond the scope of general repairs and maintenance.
+This too would be factored into the proposal.

-Crescendo Self Storage Management’s pricing is in line with other professional management platforms.
-You can see here the many services that are typically included in our standard third party management relationships.
-If you would like to give us a test run, take a look at the various consulting services we can perform for you.
+We can assure that Crescendo Self Storage Management’s pricing is in line with other professional management platforms.
+You can find the many services that are typically included in our standard third-party management